vardhmanJain/TIF_PROJECT/README.md

 # TIF_PROJECT
+### Link to problem statement : https://drive.google.com/file/d/1Na-cfZcj8QOrKLlf5stm5OfEFKrdN8Xd/view

+A summary of the problem is given below :
 You run an EdTech-Management SaaS company.
 On your platform, Schools are registered, along with their Students.

 To restrict access, you use Scope-based system,